Khojasteh/i18n/README.md

 DESCRIPTION
 -----------

-The i18n package is  a library of  Delphi components, classes, and procedures to fully localize Delphi applications easily.
+The i18n package is a  library  of Delphi components, classes, and procedures to fully and easily localize Delphi applications targeting the Windows platform.

 The i18n package is compatible with Delphi 2009 or later.